Chaitanyaputhran/coding-bootcamp-testimonials-slider-master/README.md

 # Frontend Mentor - Coding bootcamp testimonials slider

 This is a solution to the [Coding bootcamp testimonials slider](https://www.frontendmentor.io/challenges/coding-bootcamp-testimonials-slider-4FNyLA8JL).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+Frontend Mentor challenges help you improve your coding skills by building realistic projects